Anna Magdalena Bach

-Anna Magdalena Bach (née Wilcke; 22 September 1701 - 27 February 1760) was a German professional singer and the second wife of Johann Sebastian Bach.
+Anna Magdalena Bach (22 September 1701 - 27 February 1760) was a German professional singer and the second wife of Johann Sebastian Bach.

 Biography

 Bach, (Anna Magd.)
 Soprano, J.S. second wife.
 Painted in oil by Cristofori.
 2 feet 1 inch high, 23 inches wide.
 In a gold frame.
 Entry in the Catalogue of the musical estate of the deceased music director Carl Philipp Emanuel Bach (1714–1788), a stepson of Anna Magdalena Bach, printed in Hamburg in 1790.
 This painting is lost.
 Today, there is no portrait of her that can be regarded as authentic.

 Anna Magdalena Wilcke was born at Zeitz, in the Duchy of Saxe-Zeitz.
 While little is known about her early musical education, the family was musical.
 Her father, Johann Caspar Wilcke (c.
 1660–1733), was a trumpet player, who had a career at the courts of Zeitz and Weißenfels.
 Her mother, Margaretha Elisabeth Liebe, was the daughter of an organist.

 By 1721, Anna Magdalena was employed as a soprano singer at the princely court of Anhalt-Cöthen.
 Johann Sebastian Bach had been working there as Capellmeister (director of music) since December 1717.
 Johann Sebastian, 36, married the 20-year-old Anna Magdalena on 3 December of that year, seventeen months after the death of his first wife, Maria Barbara Bach.
 Later that month, the couple's employer, Prince Leopold of Anhalt-Cöthen, married Frederica Henriette of Anhalt-Bernburg.
 Bach believed the princess' lack of interest in music caused the musical life at the court to decline, although there is evidence that other factors were involved.
-There were budgetary constraints of which Bach may have had limited knowledge, as it's unlikely that the prince would have discussed his financial problems with Bach.
+There were budgetary constraints of which Bach may have had limited knowledge, as it is unlikely that the prince would have discussed his financial problems with Bach.
 In May 1723, the Bachs moved to Leipzig, where Johann Sebastian had been appointed Cantor of the Thomasschule and music director of the town.

 St. Thomas School in Leipzig (photo pre-1885).
 The Bach family apartment was on the right side, extended over four floors (three floors before the renovation in 1731/32), and was over 2200 square feet in size.
 The building was pulled down in 1902.
 (The first Bach monument in the world can be seen in front of the St. Thomas School.
 It was initiated by Felix Mendelssohn Bartholdy who donated it to the city in 1843.
 It still survives today.)

 Anna Magdalena continued to sing professionally after her marriage.
 In one notable example of her continuing involvement with music, she returned to Köthen in 1729 to sing at Prince Leopold's funeral.